aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 > [Git][20] is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 This description might be hard to comprehend at the moment, but you will learn better what is Git while working with it.
-What you have to know at the moment, is that due to Git, you can easily track the changes made to the project at different stages and compare all of them to each other; you can recover any older version of your project; after all, you can have separate *branches*, each of which stores different version of your project without any conflict between them.
+What you have to know right now, is that due to Git, you can easily track the changes made to the project at different stages and compare all of them to each other; you can recover any older version of your project; after all, you can have separate *branches*, each of which stores different version of your project without any conflict between them.

 Before digging deeper into the Git toolkit, let's install it.